WriterBewareLogoSmall

 A Note About Beta Readers

 No writer can be completely objective about their own work.
-An outside eye is essential to spot mistakes, inconsistencies, plot holes and other problems that the writer may be too close to see.
+An outside eye is vital for spotting mistakes, inconsistencies, plot holes and other problems that the writer may be too close to see.

 For many writers, that means finding a beta reader: a friend, a colleague, a fellow member of a writing group or online community who’s willing to read the work and offer feedback.

-Beta readers aren’t professionals.
-You don’t hire them, and they don’t charge you any money (though they may ask you to read their manuscript in return).
-Recently, however, a growing number of freelance editors have started offering “beta reading” services for a fee.
-In fact, what such services are selling is not beta reading at all, but a critique.
-There’s nothing wrong with that, as long whoever’s providing the service is competent–but associating a term that already has an established meaning with a moneymaking service is at best confusing, and at worst misleading.
+Traditionally, beta readers aren’t professionals.
+You don’t hire them, and you don’t pay them (though they may ask you to read their manuscript in return), and the advice they offer is personal and informal.
+In recent years, however, more and more freelance editors and editing services have started offering “beta reading” for a fee.
+In fact, what such services are selling is not beta reading at all, but a professional critique.
+If you’re looking for a beta reader, therefore, you need to be clear on the difference.

 There are plenty of expert freelance editors.
 However, there are also many who set up shop with little experience and few qualifications.